ged-odoo/blockdom/README.md

 ## Introduction

 `blockdom` is a fast virtual dom library.
-Its main selling point is that it does not work at the granularity of a single html element, but instead, it works with `blocks`: html elements, with arbitrary content.
+Its main selling point is that it does not work at the granularity of a single html element, but instead it works with `blocks`: html elements, with arbitrary content.

 So, instead of doing something like `h('div', {}, [...some children])`, we can